 - Establish and implement a written exposure control plan that identifies which tasks are involved with exposure and articulate which methods are in place to help protect workers, including policies to restrict access to work areas where higher exposures are likely.

 - Designate someone to implement this written exposure control plan.

 - Restrict housekeeping practices that expose workers to silica, such as use of compressed air without a proper ventilation system to capture the dust and dry sweeping, if other effective, safer alternatives might be available.

 - Provide medical exams – including chest X-rays and lung function tests – every three years for employees who are required to wear a respirator for 30 or more days per year.

 - Educate workers about the adverse health effects of prolonged silica exposure, which on-the-job activities can expose them to silica, and how they can limit their exposure.

 - Maintain current records of workers’ silica exposure and medical exams.

 Community managers, homeowner associations, homeowners, and building owners considering having construction work done that involves the work described above should ask their contractors about compliance with OSHA’s silica standards.
-According to contractors we’ve talked to, associations, homeowners, and building owners should expect higher costs for OSHA-compliant work.
-Additionally, home and building owners, as well as associations, need to make sure contractors are complying with the new standard so they aren’t exposed to potential liability for workers or residents who might be exposed to silica.
+According to contractors we have talked to, associations, homeowners, and building owners should expect higher costs for OSHA-compliant work.
+Additionally, home and building owners, as well as associations, need to make sure contractors are complying with the new standard so they are not exposed to potential liability for workers or residents who might be exposed to silica.

-If you’re worried you may have been exposed to silica, and have had difficulty breathing, you could have grounds for a claim.
+If you are worried you may have been exposed to silica, and have had difficulty breathing, you could have grounds for a claim.
 Burg Simpson construction defect law firm can help.
 Give us a call at 303-792-5595 or fill out our Free Case Evaluation Form now.